kszenes/kszenes.github.io/_pages/ressources.md

 ## Performance Engineering

 - [Denis Bakhvalov's Performance Ninja Course](https://github.com/dendibakh/perf-ninja): A superb assortment of performance related assignments covering topics in core bound (e.g., vectorization and compiler intrinsics) and memory bound operations (e.g., loop tiling and memory alignment).
-  Also check out his [amazing book](https://book.easyperf.net/perf_book), which has just been updated with the second edition, on "Performance Analysis and Tuning on Modern CPU"!
+  Also check out his amazing book on "Performance Analysis and Tuning on Modern CPU", which has just been updated with the [second edition](https://github.com/dendibakh/perf-book/releases/tag/2.0_release).
-  A hard copy can be purchased, but a digital version is also hosted on [GitHub](https://github.com/dendibakh/perf-book)
+  A hard copy of the book can be purchased from Amazon, but a digital version is also hosted on [GitHub](https://github.com/dendibakh/perf-book/releases/tag/2.0_release)